At-Home Chest Workout: Top 8 Exercises For a Bigger Chest

 4. When your head reaches the pillow, push through your shoulders, upper chest, and triceps to straighten your arms and lift your head from the pillow.

-6. Fully straighten your arms and squeeze your muscles at the top to hold for a second.
+5. Fully straighten your arms and squeeze your muscles at the top to hold for a second.
 Repeat this for reps.

-Easier Modification
+Easier Modification:

-Assisted Single Arm Push-Up
+5) Assisted Single-Arm Push-Up

 Target Area: Full Chest

-Step-By-Step Instructions
+Step-By-Step Instructions:

 1. This is just for your opposite hand to balance on.
 For the sake of this explanation, I’ll use a medicine ball.